Are you planning to outsource your application development project? Then this article is for you.

 Suppose you deploy the code, but immediately end-users find an error that can take at least 1 hour to solve.
 Your developer should be able to roll back to the previous STABLE version of the code immediately in such a case.
 You can achieve this by properly implementing the Version Control System for your project.

 A software solution is a core to increase business productivity as well as efficiency.
-However, when you are choosing a developer/company for your application, you need to ensure that they follow these points:
+However, when you are choosing a developer/company for your application, make sure they follow the following recommendations:

 - They have a checklist for both development and deployment in place, which will help them code and upload an error-free application.